Ubaldo Jiménez: Cleveland Indians (2011–2013)

-Baltimore Orioles
+Baltimore Orioles (2014–2017)

 2014

-On February 19, 2014, Jiménez's successful 2013 season earned him a 4-year $50 million deal with the Baltimore Orioles.
+On February 19, 2014, Jiménez signed a 4-year $50 million contract with the Baltimore Orioles.

-In his first start with the Orioles, Jimenez threw six innings against the Red Sox, getting tagged for four runs and a loss.
+In his first start with the Orioles, Jiménez threw six innings against the Red Sox, getting tagged for four runs and a loss.
 He would go on to lose his next three decisions, as the Orioles lost in his first five starts.
 He pitched to a 6.59 ERA and went 0–4 in his first month with the O's.
-His first win as a member of the Orioles came on May 2, when he tossed 71/3 scoreless innings against the Twins.
-On July 11, 2014, Jimenez was placed on the 15-day DL due to a right ankle sprain.
+His first win with Baltimore came on May 2, when he tossed 71/3 scoreless innings against the Minnesota Twins.
+On July 11, Jiménez was placed on the 15-day DL due to a right ankle sprain.

-In his first season with Baltimore, Jimenez was 6–9 with a 4.81 ERA in 25 games (22 starts).
-He was included on the team's ALDS roster, but did not pitch in the series.
-Despite being on the ALDS roster, Jimenez was left off of the O's ALCS roster against the Kansas City Royals.
-After this failed season the Orioles President Dan Duquette refused to cut him or trade him because the team believed he could bring back that half a season of success.
+In his first season with Baltimore, Jiménez was 6–9 with a 4.81 ERA in 25 games (22 starts).
+He was included on the team's AL Division Series (ALDS) roster, but did not pitch in the series.
+Despite being on the ALDS roster, Jiménez was left off of the O's AL Championship Series roster against the Kansas City Royals.

 2015

-On April 11, 2015, in his first start of the season, Jimenez pitched 7 shutout innings, against the Toronto Blue Jays.
+On April 11, 2015, in his first start of the season, Jiménez pitched 7 shutout innings, against the Toronto Blue Jays.
 He allowed only two base runners, a single by José Reyes in the 4th, and a walk to him in 6th, and struck out 8.
-On April 17, 2015, in a start against the Boston Red Sox, Jiménez was ejected for the first time in his career by home plate umpire Jordan Baker.
+On April 17, in a start against the Boston Red Sox, Jiménez was ejected for the first time in his career.
 Jiménez had hit Pablo Sandoval in the right shoulder.
-Baker deemed the hit by pitch intentional, after Sandoval had slid into second baseman Jonathan Schoop, to break up a double play.
+Home plate umpire Jordan Baker deemed the hit by pitch intentional, after Sandoval had slid into second baseman Jonathan Schoop to break up a double play.

-After starting the first half of the season going 7–4 with a 2.81 ERA in 17 starts, Jimenez had a disappointing second half, as he pitched to a 5.63 ERA with a 5–6 record after the All-Star break.
-He finished the 2015 season with a moderate 4.11 ERA in 32 starts.
+After starting the first half of the season going 7–4 with a 2.81 ERA in 17 starts, Jiménez had a disappointing second half, as he pitched to a 5.63 ERA with a 5–6 record after the All-Star break.
+He finished 2015 with a moderate 4.11 ERA in 32 starts.
 He went 12–10 with a 1.32 WHIP and 168 strikeouts in 184 innings pitched.